Cherchercher/leaderboard/Readme.md

 1. Show a list of all creators sorted by highest open status first and won status second.

-2. Show distribution of deals by count grouped by status (open, close, won)
+2. Show distribution of deals by count or value grouped by status (open, close, won)

 3. Show a list of open deals sort by value